 UK FATCA is to be superseded by a global CRS committing subscribers to Automatic Exchange of Information with each other.
-Guernsey has committed to the adoption of CRS from 1 January 2016, with first reporting taking place in 2017.
+Guernsey has committed to the adoption of CRS from 1 January 2016, with reporting taking place from 2017.
 CRS does not provide for any special arrangements, such as the Alternative Reporting Regime for "Non-Doms" which exists under the current FATCA regime.
-As a result of the adoption of CRS from 1 January 2016, reporting by Guernsey Financial Institutions of 2016 data for all relevant UK financial accounts will be required in 2017 including for UK non-domiciled account holders.
+As a result of the adoption of CRS from 1 January 2016, reporting by Guernsey Financial Institutions of data for all relevant UK financial accounts will be required.